datanav/docs/pump-execution.rst

        is written to the log for this entity, but marked as not retryable (i.e ``false`` value) so it can be skipped during retries.

+   * - ``resolved``
+     - Boolean
+     - A flag indicating if the entity was successfully resolved either by a newer version of the entity or because a retry succeeded.

    * - ``dead``
      - Boolean
      - A flag indicating if the entity has been given up on, for example having exceeded some number of retries.
 If a